 • Salmon: marinade for 30 minutes max.
 Any longer and the acid in the marinade starts to cook the fish (ceviche territory).
 Brush with a glaze in the last 2 minutes instead.

-What isn’t on the deliberate list is marinades containing sugar for protein you are grilling over direct heat (the sugar caramelizes; use a glaze at the end instead), dry rubs on things you are going to do constant basting (the rub gets washed off), and any all-purpose rub or marinade that you throw on everything (different proteins require different things; the all-purpose seasoning is doing nothing for some).
-Select the appropriate method for the protein.
-The rules above stay mostly fixed while the technique is what’s flexible.
+The deliberate list does not include marinades that have sugar for protein you are grilling over direct heat (the sugar caramelizes; use a glaze at the end instead), dry rubs on things that you are going to do constant basting (the rub gets washed off), and any all-purpose rub or marinade that you throw on everything (different proteins require different things; the all-purpose seasoning is doing nothing for some).
+Choose the suitable technique for the protein.
+While the technique may vary, the above rules remain mostly unchanged.

 23) Caprese Skewers